Malay language: History

-Among the oldest surviving letters written in Malay are the letters from Sultan Abu Hayat of Ternate, Maluku Islands in present-day Indonesia, dated around 1521–1522.
+Among the oldest surviving letters written in Malay are the letters from Sultan Abu Hayat of Ternate, in the Maluku Islands of present-day Indonesia, dated around 1521–1522.
 The text is addressed to the king of Portugal, following contact with Portuguese explorer Francisco Serrão.
-The letters show sign of non-native usage; the Ternateans used (and still use) the unrelated Ternate language, a West Papuan language, as their first language.
+The letters show a sign of non-native usage, as the Ternateans used (and still use) the unrelated Ternate language, a West Papuan language, as their first language.
 Malay was used solely as a lingua franca for inter-ethnic communications.